AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/pressure_coefficient.rst

 Pressure Coefficient
 ********************

-The pressure coefficient is an **adimensionalized form of the pressure signal**.
+The pressure coefficient is an **dimensionless form of the pressure signal**.
 It is obtained by the following expression:

 .. math::